StarWarsFoundryVTT/StarWarsFFG/README.md

 Release `CHANGELOG` can be found [here](https://github.com/StarWarsFoundryVTT/StarWarsFFG/releases)

+- 19/12/2020 - Cstadther - Enhancement - Changed variable name in macro generation to resolve issue where `The Furnace` module defines a variable as `actor`
 - 18/12/2020 - Cstadther - Enhancement - Added ability to click on specialization talent header to edit attributes associated to that instance of the talent.
 - 16/12/2020 - Cstadther - Fix 533 - Moved destiny rolls and flipping to queue model, and custom socket method.
 - 16/12/2020 - Cstadther - Fix 532 - Updated OggDude importer to add space after comma when adding specials so that they wrap correctly.